romeofx/BAN6420-Final-Project-Flask-Healthcare-Application/README.md

 - MongoDB Integration: Stores the participant data.
 - Data Processing: Exports the stored data to a CSV file.
 - Data Visualization: Displays visual insights on income and spending using Matplotlib.
-- Integrated in Jupyter Notebook: All functionalities are available in one .ipynb file.
+- Integrated in Jupyter Notebook: All functionalities are available in one `ipynb` file.
 - AWS EC2 Deployment: The Flask web app is deployed and accessible via AWS EC2.